Stepwell: Details

 Many stepwells have ornamentation and details as elaborate as those of Hindu temples.
 Proportions in relationship to the human body were used in their design, as they were in many other structures in Indian architecture.

 Stepped ponds

 Stepped ponds are very similar to stepwells in terms of purpose.
 Generally, stepped ponds accompany nearby temples while stepwells are more isolated.
 Stepwells are dark and barely visible from the surface, while stepped ponds are illuminated by the light from the sun.
-Stepwells are quite linear in design compared to the rectangular shape of stepped ponds.
+Stepwells are more linear in design compared to the rectangular shape of stepped ponds.

 In India

-A number of surviving stepwells can be found across India, including in Rajasthan, Gujarat, Delhi, Madhya Pradesh, Maharashtra, and North Karnataka (Karnataka).
+A number of surviving significant stepwells in India can be found across India, including in Rajasthan, Gujarat, Delhi, Madhya Pradesh, Maharashtra, and North Karnataka (Karnataka).
 In 2016 a collaborative mapping project, Stepwell Atlas, started to map GPS coordinates and collate information on stepwells, mapping over 2800 stepwells in India.
 Another project mapped the location of over 1700 stepwells in Maharashtra.

+Delhi and Haryana

+Delhi

 In his book Delhi Heritage: Top 10 Baolis, Vikramjit Singh Rooprai mentions that Delhi alone has 32 stepwells.
-Out of these, 16 are lost, but their locations can be traced.
-Of the remaining 16, only 14 are accessible to public and the water level in these keeps varying, while two are now permanently dry.